vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

 Android Adapter is a bridge between the View (e.g. ListView) and the underlying data for that view.
 An adapter manages the data and adapts the data to the individual rows (listItems) of the view.

-We bind the adapter with listview via *setAdapter* method.
+We bind the adapter with Android listview via *setAdapter* method.
 Now, Let us see how adapter works with the help of the following image.

-<%= image_tag "list_view/Adapter.png", alt: "Adapters", title: "Adapters" %>
+<%= image_tag "list_view/Adapter.png", alt: "Android Listview Adapters", title: "Adapters" %>

 As stated earlier, Adapters act as a bridge to the views.
 To interact with the view, adapters call the getView() method which returns a view for each item within the adapter view.
 This is a listitem which we have seen earlier.
 The layout format and the corresponding data for an item within the adapter view are set in the getView() method.